 The preceding data are taken from the Advance Data Tables for the 2013 Main Residency Match compiled by the NRMP.
 These tables provide detailed information on the positions offered and filled by the Match in 2013 and prior years.
 To access these tables, or to obtain further information on the NRMP, visit www.nrmp.org.

 The June issue of Academic Medicine, the journal of the Association of American Medical Colleges, usually offers an analysis of Match results from the preceding March.
 For more information, visit your medical school’s library or www.academicmedicine.org.

-The September issue of JAMA: The Journal of the American Medical Association traditionally provides an in-depth analysis of graduate medical education in the United States.
+Late each year, JAMA: The Journal of the American Medical Association traditionally publishes an in-depth analysis of graduate medical education in the United States.
 This analysis includes the number of IMGs entering and continuing in U.S. GME programs and a breakdown of IMG resident physicians by specialty and subspecialty.
 Visit your medical school’s library or http://jama.ama-assn.org.